 Yes.
 Call us today and our customer services team will be happy to use their extensive knowledge of our tests in order to point you in the right direction.
 Any medical questions may be referred to a GP in order to give you a more accurate answer.

 Yes.
 Our team are on hand to explain your results and talk you through what they mean.
-If you have any positive result you will also be offered a free telephone consultation with a GP from our partner medical organisation.
+If you have any positive results you will also be offered a telephone consultation with a GP from our partner medical organisation.

 Try to avoid having sex or practice safe sex, this should be done at all times irrespective of your results.
 If you believe you have an STD, because you’ve got symptoms or because someone has told you that you might have caught it from them, then you should avoid having sex at all until you are all clear.